stewartduffy/sell-screen-example/README.md

 - SublimeLinter: Used as editor plugin to run JSHINT on any JS file when I save.
 This prevents stupid JS errors.

 ### Installation/Usage:
-Simple example of a sell screen for a POS app.

 **Prerequisites**:
 - Node: http://nodejs.org/download/